 Before you're even writing the story, always ask yourself the question: what does it mean to be X?
-After figuring that out, you have to fundamentally express that identity in gameplay.
+Then we have to fundamentally express that identity in gameplay.

 This way, the feeling of being the Character is constantly reinforced through the Player's gameplay actions, and both consciousnesses stay aligned.
 You keep sending impulses to hook these frames together and never allow them to drift far apart.